supervisely-ecosystem/unet/supervisely/train/README.md

 Developers can use this app as a template to integrate their own custom Semantic Segmentation models.

-We recommend to follow several tutorials and documentation to get the basics about
+We recommend to follow several tutorials and documentation to get the basics before you start develop your custom app
 - Supervisely platform
 - Annotations in Supervisely format
 - Supervisely SDK for Python